 For the classic SoCal experience, head straight to the beach to swim or surf.
 The break at Santa Monica isn’t as popular as its neighbor surf spots in Venice Beach or Malibu which means it can be less crowded and more beginner friendly.
 Zuma Surf is one school that offers not only beginner surf lessons but open water swimming coaches for those training for triathlons or simply interested in long ocean swims.
+You can find more information about the triathlon coach certification on this website: https://www.americansportandfitness.com/products/triathlon-coach-certification.

 Luckily, in Santa Monica it’s not hard to find farm-to-table fares or in the case of Herringbone, ocean-to-table.
 Here Top Chef finalist Brian Malarkey cooks up a rotating menu of fresh fish alongside farmers market sourced vegetables.
 For another farmer’s market spin, head to 1212 Santa Monica for the foraging mule, a sweet cocktail made from seasonal berries, arugula, rosemary, mint, aloe vera liqueur, and ginger.